giantswarm/docs/src/content/security/operational-layers/index.md

 The user space layer is defined as the layer pertaining to a single workload cluster Kubernetes API.
 Workload clusters are the Kubernetes clusters that run your workloads.

-Users on this level are either created by a Giant Swarm API user (in form of key pairs) or managed in an external identity provider (IdP), like [Azure Active Directory]({{< relref "/advanced/authentication-azure-ad" >}}) or any other OIDC-compliant IdP.
+Users on this level are either created by a Giant Swarm REST API user (in form of key pairs) or managed in an external identity provider (IdP), like [Azure Active Directory]({{< relref "/advanced/authentication-azure-ad" >}}) or any other OIDC-compliant IdP.

 However, a user with access to the Kubernetes API does not gain any permisssions by default, as the clusters are locked down by RBAC.
 To provide access, a cluster admin first needs to create roles and bindings for the users.
 These roles can be defined as narrowly or broadly as needed for the specific Tenant Kubernetes Cluster.
 They can be bound to either single users or groups of them.

 This enables the customer to individually set up their user management according to the needs of their organization.
-The configuration for this can be kept in version control and needs to be done by an initial cluster admin user, which can be created by the Giant Swarm API user mentioned above.
+The configuration for this can be kept in version control and needs to be done by an initial cluster admin user, which can be created by the Giant Swarm REST API user mentioned above.

 Giant Swarm operational layers are the means which we use to keep a separation of concerns between different users of the Giant Swarm platform.
 This reduces burden from an operational perspective as well as enhancing security.